Last updated: 2025-08-20

 legend.text = element_text(size = 7))

-This next structure plot better highlights the topics that capture the processes driven by LPS-induced sepsis:
+This next structure plot better highlights the topics that capture the processes that are driven or may be driven by LPS-induced sepsis:

 rows <- order(samples$timepoint)